istio/istio.io/_docs/setup/kubernetes/mesh-expansion.md

 ### Setting up the machines

-* Copy the config files and istio debian files to each machine joining the cluster, as `/etc/dnsmasq.d/kubedns` and `/var/lib/istio/envoy/cluster.env`.
+* Copy the configuration files and Istio Debian files to each machine joining the cluster.
+Save the files as `/etc/dnsmasq.d/kubedns` and `/var/lib/istio/envoy/cluster.env`.

-* Configure and verify DNS settings - this may require installing dnsmasq, adding it to `/etc/resolv.conf` directly or via DHCP scripts.
+* Configure and verify DNS settings.
+This may require installing `dnsmasq` and either adding it to `/etc/resolv.conf` directly or via DHCP scripts.
 To verify, check that the VM can resolve names and connect to pilot, for example:

 On the VM/external host: